WOMENS FISHING CLASSIC

 Fish measured will be rounded down if the fish doesn’t measure to the line.

-Please be aware that if an angler does this and they have totally have the choice to do this, that any fish data submitted through any of our apps (current or previous history) will be totally deleted from our system & non-recoverable.
+Please note that if an angler chooses to do this, all fish data submitted through any of our apps—past or present—will be permanently deleted and cannot be recovered.

-If you have any questions at all please don’t hesitate to reach out to Tracey at tracey@infofishaustralia.com.au
+If you have any questions, please contact Stefan at stefan@info-fish.net

-Competitors can fish anywhere from the tip of Fraser Island to the Tweed River.
+Competitors can fish anywhere from Inskip Point to the Queensland border.

 Offshore fishing includes casting from a vessel towards the beach and areas offshore within the boundary map.